wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_networking_fundamentals/contention.md

 **[A.3.1.p3.3]** A 100 MB transfer from host B to host C and a 60 MB transfer from host A to host C start at time 0.
 At what time do they complete?
+Show your work.
 <div class="ui accordion fluid">
   <div class="title">
     <i class="dropdown icon"></i>